stephen-mclean/user-management/README.md

 ## Installation and running locally

-To run this project locally, execute the following commands:
+To run this project locally, execute the following command:
-`yarn`
-`yarn dev`
+`yarn && yarn dev`

 ## Overview